Lamb (2015 American film): Marketing

 In November 2015, the first poster for the film was released.
 In December 2015, the trailer for the film was released exclusively by Apple Trailers.
-That same month, a clip from the film was released exclusively by Indiewire.com.
-In January 2016, TheFilmStage.com released another clip from the film.
+That same month, a clip from the film was released exclusively by IndieWire.
+In January 2016, The Film Stage released another clip from the film.

 Release

 The film had its world premiere at the SXSW on March 14, 2015.
-The film went screen at the Sarasota Film Festival, The Montclair Film Festival.
-The Seattle International Film Festival. and the Torino Film Festival.
+The film went on to screen at the Sarasota Film Festival, the Montclair Film Festival. the Seattle International Film Festival. and the Torino Film Festival.
 Shortly after, it was announced The Orchard had acquired distribution rights to the film.
-The film was released in a limited release on January 8, 2016, prior to being released through video on demand on January 12, 2016.
+The film was given a limited release on January 8, 2016, prior to being released through video on demand on January 12, 2016.
+In the United States, the Motion Picture Association rated the film R for some disturbing behavior, sexuality and language.

 Critical reception

 Lamb received positive reviews from film critics.
-It holds an 86% "Fresh" rating on review aggregator website Rotten Tomatoes, based on 7 reviews, with an average rating of 6.2/10.
-On Metacritic, the film holds a rating of 64 out of 100, based on 6 critics, indicating "generally favorable reviews".
+It holds an 83% "Fresh" rating on review aggregator website Rotten Tomatoes, based on 35 reviews, with an average rating of 6.6/10.
+On Metacritic, the film holds a rating of 62 out of 100, based on 12 critics, indicating "generally favorable" reviews.

-Justin Chang of Variety.com gave the film a positive review, writing: "Partridge navigates risky material with assurance, delicacy and a deepening sense of intimacy that can turn, without warning, into complicity: The more at ease we feel in the characters’ company, the more disturbingly questionable the situation becomes.
+Justin Chang of Variety gave the film a positive review, writing: "Partridge navigates risky material with assurance, delicacy and a deepening sense of intimacy that can turn, without warning, into complicity: The more at ease we feel in the characters’ company, the more disturbingly questionable the situation becomes.
 Superbly shot and movingly acted, especially by young Oona Laurence, this arthouse-ready item should prove a potent conversation-starter at festivals, where even naysayers may be hard pressed to deny the film’s cumulative emotional impact."

-Kimber Myers of The Playlist on Indiewire.com gave the film a positive review, writing: "What’s interesting about “Lamb” is that it doesn’t stand in judgment of its protagonist; it neither condemns him for what are undeniably bad and illegal choices, nor does it celebrate them either.
+Kimber Myers of IndieWire gave the film a positive review, writing: "What’s interesting about Lamb is that it doesn’t stand in judgment of its protagonist; it neither condemns him for what are undeniably bad and illegal choices, nor does it celebrate them either.
 Though not always successful, this is a complicated film that should cause its audience to continue to think about its characters and the actions they take."

+Accolades

+Producer Mel Eslyn received the Piaget Producer's Award at the 2015 Independent Spirit Awards.